bimrocket/bimrocket.github.io/src/features.md

 - Histogram tool to visualize the distribution of values ​​for a given property.
 - Multiple file storage systems are supported: webdav server, local file system and IndexedDB.
 - Load/Export IFC models.
 Support for multiple IFC schemas (IFC2X3, IFC4 and IFC4X3_ADD2).
-- Load/Export models in BRF format (JSON BimRocket format).
+- Load/Export models in BRF format (JSON Bimrocket format).
 - Load/Export models in STL, GLB, Wavefront OBJ and Collada formats.
 - Integrated with external services (some of them provided by bimrocket-server)
   - Webdav server where models, scripts, reports and other files are stored.